Sahara Ray Nearly Pops Out Of Metallic Bikini While Posing Alongside Swimsuit Clad Juliette Perkins

 “Love you angel bbyyyy [sic],” another gushed.

-In an interview with Galore, the model recently explained how she amassed such an impressive Instagram following — crediting the companies that she works with and her father — who used to be a professional surfer.
-She also talked about another passion in her life — her swimwear line, which means a lot to her.
+In an interview with Galore, the model recently explained how she amassed such an impressive Instagram following, crediting the companies that she works with and her father, who used to be a professional surfer.
+She also talked about another passion in her life, her swimwear line, which means a lot to her.

 “Right now finishing my second Sahara Ray Swim collection.
 That is my main focus at the moment.
 Some other things?
 Traveling positively influences all aspects of my life.
 I’m so inspired by different cultures,” she dished.
 “I want to keep seeing the world—there’s so much beauty around us all the time and my goal is to photograph and see it all.
 I’m also working on balance.
 I’ve realized the hard way that without balance, you’re inviting unnecessary stress into your life.”